I Love Lucy

 Parents Need to Know

-Parents need to know that this still-hilarious (and ubiquitous) 1950s comedy classic is entirely tame by contemporary standards, though some episodes do show the characters smoking or drinking.
+Parents need to know that I Love Lucy is a still-hilarious (and ubiquitous) 1950s comedy classic that is entirely tame by contemporary standards, though some episodes do show the characters smoking or drinking.
 In one famous episode, Lucy gets more and more drunk as she films a commercial for Vegameatavitamin, showing alcohol consumption in a funny light.
 Also, old-fashioned family stereotypes (like the clueless housewife and the patronizing husband) form the basis of the show's narrative structure, and some racial stereotyping occurs, with Ricky's Cuban accent often becoming the butt of jokes.

 What's the story?

 As Lucy Ricardo in I LOVE LUCY, Lucille Ball charms audiences with her clownish pranks and vaudevillian charades, She stars alongside her real-life husband, Desi Arnaz, who plays Lucy's husband, Cuban bandleader Ricky Ricardo.
 In a running theme of the series, Lucy tries all manner of disguises and tricks to gain a part in Ricky's nightclub show.
 William Frawley and Vivian Vance co-star as their neighbors, Fred and Ethel Mertz, who are often recruited into Lucy's many schemes.
 In one classic episode, Lucy and Ethel get jobs on the assembly line at a candy factory.
 But as the conveyor belt moves faster and faster, the duo can't keep up.
 So Lucy pops passing candies into her mouth as fast as she can -- and hilarity ensues.